Best Hotels in Marrakesh

 Family-Friendly Hotels in Marrakesh

 Families love space and predictability.
+Properties offering larger hotel rooms in Marrakesh fill quickly during school holidays.
 The hotels in Marrakesh offering that balance are rare but worth it:

 • Four Seasons Resort Marrakesh – Kids’ club, shaded pool.